Tutor HuntTest QuestionsChemistry QuestionsYear 10 Chemistry Questions

 In the Haber process, removing liquid ammonia as it is formed has what effect on the gas-phase equilibrium?

-For the exothermic equilibrium A(g) ?
-B(g) + heat, which change increases the equilibrium constant K at the new temperature?
+For the equilibrium A(g) ?
+B(g) + C(g), which operation will change the equilibrium constant K?

 Which change will increase the yield of ammonia in the Haber equilibrium N2(g) + 3H2(g) ?
 2NH3(g) if the system is at equilibrium?